20th

 • Brown paper cones filled with autumn leaves

 No Pews?
 Your options aren’t limited!
 You can use the same ideas.
-Scatter rose petals over the aisle, use an aisle runner like a beautiful white carpet,
+Scatter rose petals over the aisle, use an aisle runner like a beautiful white carpet.

 ChurchPewsByPolkaDotBride